 In the settings, you can set the Endorsement level as below;

-The shared dataset is not a new feature in the Power BI, However, the ability to share it between multiple workspaces announced recently and is a game changer in the architecture of Power BI implementation.
-Using shared dataset, you can have centralized data models (data marts) that can serve multiple reports.
+You can use a shared dataset to have centralized data models serving multiple reports.
 You can reduce the maintenance time, the redundancy of the code, and the data through this approach.
-Having the labeling system of the certified or promoted dataset is also a great way of putting some process and governance in place to make sure the shared datasets has been through some process of testing and reconciling.
+Having the labeling system of the certified or promoted dataset is also a great way of putting some process and governance in place to ensure the shared datasets have been through some process of testing and reconciling.

-Are you using shared datasets in your implementation? if yes, I like to hear about your experience, if not, I like to know why you don’t find it useful for your implementation.
-Either way, please share your thoughts down in the comments below.
+Are you using shared datasets in your implementation?
+If yes, I like to hear about your experience.
+If not, I like to know why you don’t find it useful for your implementation.
+Either way, please share your thoughts in the comments below.